Introduction

 At the moment it is not possible to say.
 The code currently has Secretary of State approval and it will depend on the priorities of the government.

 The inclusion of a material valuation uncertainty (MVU) declaration in a valuation is a matter of professional judgement for the valuer, based on the individual circumstances.
-MVU has a specific criteria set out in VPGA 10 of Global Red Book and is different from general market uncertainty, which always exists to some degree.
+MVU has a specific criteria set out in VPGA 10 of Red Book Global Standards and is different from general market uncertainty, which always exists to some degree.
 Valuers should not be including blanket MVU declarations in valuations without undertaking proper analysis of the circumstances and coming to an informed conclusion in each case.
 Even where there is not material uncertainty, it is proper for the valuer to provide appropriate commentary about market conditions and relevant legal factors.

 The RICS UK valuation leaders forum has put out commentary on MVU specifically in respect of residential ground rent investments, which is a unique sub-market.